algosup/2024-2025-project-1-fpga-team-7/documents/Functional_specification/functional_specification.md

 #### <ins>Grid</ins>

 The background can be subdivided into a grid.
 In that grid, the Maze is made of 20 by 15 tiles.
 A single subdivision will be referred to as a 'Tile'.
-Each tile will contain 32 by 32 pixles.
+Each tile will contain 32 by 32 pixels.

 #### <ins>Background</ins>